yevhen-k/matplotlib-odin/README.md

 This project binds Matplotlib library to the Odin language.

-This is initial stage of the project and testing the idea on linux and python3.10.
-Other version of python and OS will be added later.

 The idea is completely stolen from [lava/matplotlib-cpp](https://github.com/lava/matplotlib-cpp)

 <img src="./examples/animation.gif" width="45%"></img> <img src="./examples/fill_between.png" width="45%"></img> <img src="./examples/fill.png" width="45%"></img> <img src="./examples/surface.png" width="45%"></img> <img src="./examples/subplot2grid.png" width="45%"></img> <img src="./examples/lines3d.png" width="45%"></img>